-This high elevation, spruce fir setting is the largest and most popular campground on the Umatilla National Forest.
-Jubilee Lake is nestled among the trees, the lake provides a beautiful setting for day-use as well as camping.
-This site is known for good fishing and swimming.
-It is a good place to escape the summer heat.
+This high elevation, spruce fir surrounded campground is the largest and most popular campground on the Umatilla National Forest.
+Jubilee Lake is nestled among the trees and the lake provides a beautiful setting for day-use as well as camping.
+This site is known for good fishing and swimming and is a wonderful way to escape the summer heat.

-This site offers a range of recreational actitivies for visitors of all abilities including fishing and hiking trails.
+Jubilee Lake campground offers a variety of recreational actitivies for visitors of all abilities, including fishing and hiking trails.

 At a Glance

-During the summer months when full-facility service is available (water, garbage, camphost, etc.) a $17.00 fee is charged for each campsite as well as $5.00/night for each additional vehicle.
+During the summer months when full-facility service is available (water, garbage, camp host, etc.) a $17.00 fee is charged for each single campsite and $24.00 for each double campsite, as well as $5.00/night for each additional vehicle.
 There is a $3.00 day-use fee for those not camping overnight.
-During the fall months several sites will close and the fees are reduced.
+During the fall months several sites will close and services are reduced.

 July 4th Weekend - Labor Day Weekend